divyamangtani27/hr-employee-performance-analysis/README.md

 3. Run the first cell → click Choose File → upload the CSV
 4. Runtime → Run All and you're good to go

----

-This is just a beginning for me, I would love to work on many more project and there's a lot more for me to build.
+### This is just the beginning — I would love to work on many more projects and there is a lot more ahead to learn and build.

----